-Götze was already picking up goals and titles before he was 21.
+Scoring wonder goals and winning titles as a teenager, Götze drew high praise from all over the football world.
 "Players like him come around once in a blue moon," said Dortmund's CEO Hans-Joachim Watzke.
-Here is why:

 With eight goals and seven assists in his first 23 games for Bayern, Götze hit the ground running with the record champions.
-"I like working with good players, and he's one of the best in Germany," said Bayern coach Pep Guardiola.
-Not many back in Dortmund agreed with that anymore, though, and they made their feelings known when Götze returned to Westphalia with his new club.
+"I like working with good players, and he's one of the best in Germany," said then-Bayern coach Pep Guardiola.
+Not many back in Dortmund agreed with that any more, though, and they made their feelings known when Götze returned to Westphalia with his new club.

 He had the whole of Germany cheering him in 2014, on the other hand, when he fired them to World Cup glory in what was a memorable year for Götze.